eduuh/eduuh-tech-blog/data/blog/my-road-craft.md

 This is the last check to the side into the blind spots before you commit yourself to a manoeuvre.
 Do it just before the action.

+#### Four levels of riding

+1. Human factors that affects your riding.
+   - Your personal characteristics can increase or reduce your risk of a collisions.
+   - Your attitude to your own vulnerability and other road users.
+   - Your `confidence`, `emotions`, `mood` or `stress`.
+2. The purpose and context of your journey.
+   - Which route is best?.
+   - What distractions there are and how to minimise them.
+   - Assess the risks of the journey and your own fitness to ride.
+3. Traffic situations.
+4. Machine and Machine control.